vctfence/scrapbee/AUTOMATION.md

     content:      "<p>Archive content</p>",         // A String or ArrayBuffer, representing the text or bytes of the archived content
                                                     // HTML-pages, images, PDF-documents, and other files could be stored
     content_type: "text/html",                      // MIME-type of the stored content
+    pack:         true,                             // Pakck and store the page specified by the bookmark url, do not use the content parameter
+    hide_tab:     false,                            // Hide tab, necessary to pack the page
     select:       true                              // Select the bookmark in the interface });
 ```

 All parameters are optional.
 Directories in the bookmark path will be created automatically, if not exist.
 The relevant missing parameters (url, title, icon, content, content_type) will be captured
 from the active tab.
-If the <code>url</code> parameter is explicitly set to an empty string,
+If the `url` parameter is explicitly set to an empty string,
 it will remain empty.

+When the `pack` parameter is specified, this API ignores the `content` parameter, and packs, then stores the page defined by the `url`
+parameter. "text/html" content type is assumed.
+A new tab is created, which is required for page packing (see the API below).
+The tab could be hidden through the `hide_tab` message option.
+Although this option may be useful
+in the case of mass API calls, please be careful with it, since Firefox may complain about hidden
+tabs and offer to remove the addon.

 Returns UUID of the newly created archive.